-Layer birds were divided into three groups according to ages such as group A (1-56 days), group B (57-140 days) and group C (141-665 days) (Fig. 3).
-Prevalence of ND (23.21%, 95% CI: 18.88-28.00) was counted as significantly higher among all diseases occurred in layer during study period.
-Beside ND, prevalence of IBD (5.75%) and CRD (4.30%) were the dominating diseases in layer.
-Along with infectious disease, Heat stress also observed in layer and the proportion was 11.17%.
-In Group A, prevalence of IBD (29.03%) was calculated higher followed by ND (12.90%) and coccidiosis (12.90%) prevalence.
-While in Group B and Group C, highest prevalence was calculated for ND and the value were 39.06% and 21.52% respectively (Table 4).
+Layer birds were divided into three groups according to age such as group A (1-56 days), group B (57-140 days), and group C (141-665 days) (Fig. 3).
+Prevalence of ND was counted as significantly higher among all diseases occurred in the layer during the study period.
+Besides ND, the prevalence of IBD (5.75%) and CRD (4.30%) were the dominating diseases in the layer.
+Along with infectious disease, Heat stress is also observed in layers.
+In Group A, the prevalence of IBD was calculated higher followed by ND and coccidiosis (12.90%) prevalence.
+In Group B and Group C, the highest prevalence was calculated for ND (Table 4).

-Table 4: Distribution of diseases and conditions (N =349) in layer in Kishoreganj from June, 2019 up to October, 2019.
+Table 4: Distribution of diseases and conditions (N =349) in layers in Kishoreganj from June 2019 up to October 2019.